 Subsequent to regulatory ecological screening assessments for PFOS, ECCC initiated the development of Federal Environmental Quality Guidelines (FEQG) for PFOS, its salts and precursors.
 FEQGs are benchmarks for the quality of the ambient environment.
-These guidelines can be used to compare with monitoring data, or to assist in evaluating the performance of regulatory measures.
+These guidelines can be used to compare with monitoring data or to assist in evaluating the performance of regulatory measures.
 They are voluntary unless adopted into regulation.
-In June 2018, the Federal Environmental Quality Guidelines for PFOS were finalized by ECCC for surface waters for the protection of aquatic life, fish tissue, and wildlife diet for mammalian and avian consumers, and in bird eggs (ECCC, 2018).
+In June 2018, the Federal Environmental Quality Guidelines for PFOS were finalized by ECCC for surface waters for the protection of aquatic life, fish tissue, and wildlife diet for mammalian and avian consumers, and in bird eggs (ECCC, 2018a).
 Established under the CEPA, these FEQGs are intended as an adjunct to the risk assessment/risk management of priority chemicals identified in the CMP or other federal initiatives.
-Environmental samples collected in the Great Lakes are compared to environmental quality guidelines established for PFOS contamination in water (6.8 μ g/L), fish tissue (9.4 mg/kg whole body ww), wildlife diet (mammalian 4.6 μ g/kg food; avian 8.2 μ g/kg food), and bird eggs (1.9 μ g/g ww) (Table 6; ECCC, 2018).
+Environmental samples collected in the Great Lakes are compared to environmental quality guidelines established for PFOS contamination in water (6.8 $\mu$ g/L), fish tissue (9.4 mg/kg whole body ww), wildlife diet (mammalian 4.6 $\mu$ g/kg food; avian 8.2 $\mu$ g/kg food), and bird eggs (1.9 $\mu$ g/g ww) (Table 6; ECCC, 2018a).
 PFOS FEQGs were established in the absence of Canadian Council of Ministers of the Environment (CCME) guidelines, but are based on CCME methods as much as possible.
-FEQGs differ from Canadian Environmental Quality Guidelines (CEQGs) in that FEQGs are developed where there is a federal need for a guideline, but where the CCME guidelines for the substance has not yet been developed (ECCC, 2018).
+FEQGs are developed where there is a federal need for a guideline, and where CCME guidelines have not been developed (ECCC, 2018a).